HorizenOfficial/evm-documentation/docs/general-concepts.md

 `logs` - The array of log objects, which this transaction generated.

-l`ogsBloom` - The Bloom filter for light clients to quickly retrieve related logs.
+`logsBloom` - The Bloom filter for light clients to quickly retrieve related logs.

 `status` - It is either 1 (success) or 0 (failure).